-How should we read and use Hoang’s recommended table?
+How should we read and use Hoang’s study outcomes and conversion table?
 How can we move forward?
-Read my 5 recommendations.
+I have 5 recommendations.

 These are the implications of the strengths and flaws in Hoang et al’s 2013 study.

-2. Question the assumption that we are all “average” thyroid patients.
+2. Question the assumption that we are all like “average” thyroid patients.